angeloanan/splat-tagger/README.md

 Options:
   -o, --offset <OFFSET>          Amount of seconds to adjust for any stream delays [default: 10]
-      --config-dir <CONFIG_DIR>  The directory to store configuration files -h, --help                     Print help
+      --config-dir <CONFIG_DIR>  The directory to store configuration files -n, --dry-run                  Whether to run the script without modifying any data -g, --gen-desc                 Generate a YouTube description containing a summary of the battles -h, --help                     Print help
   -V, --version                  Print version
 ```